Kettling: Denmark

 Between 250 and 1000 non-violent protesters at the 2009 United Nations Climate Change Conference in Copenhagen were kettled by police.
 A police spokesman said that the detainment was necessary to avoid disorder.

 Finland

-Finnish anarchist demonstration Smash Asem was prevented from taking place when 200 riot police and hundreds of other police and Finnish Border Guard personnel kettled around 300 to 500 demonstrators and bystanders in front of Kiasma in downtown Helsinki for more than three hours on 9 September 2006.
+The Finnish anarchist demonstration Smash Asem was prevented from taking place when 200 riot police and hundreds of other police and Finnish Border Guard personnel kettled around 300 to 500 demonstrators and bystanders in front of Kiasma in downtown Helsinki for more than three hours on 9 September 2006.

 France

 On the Guillotière bridge In Lyon, on the 20 October 2010, a few hundred protesters were kettled for several hours.
 The next day in Place Bellecour, about 500 citizens and protesters defending the public pension were kettled for six hours without food or water by both the police and the military.
 They were prevented from marching, and tear gas and water cannons were used.

 Germany

 An early example of kettling was by German police in 1986.
 During a demonstration by anti-nuclear protesters at Heiligengeistfeld, Hamburg on 8 May, Hamburg Police cordoned approximately 800 people into a "kettle" for several hours.
 German kettling tactics distinguish a stationary form of detention (Polizeikessel) and a mobile form, in which protesters are enclosed by a mobile police cordon while they march (Wanderkessel).
 These types of police cordon were also regularly used in the UK before the tactic got refined at the N30 protest (see below), and dubbed a kettle.

 Kettling has been challenged in the German courts on several occasions.
 The 1986 Hamburger Kessel was ruled unlawful by the administrative court of Hamburg.
 The district court found German police guilty of wrongful deprivation of personal liberty.

 Following an anti-nuclear protest in 2002 in Hitzacker, Lower Saxony, a protester took a case to court because she had been denied access to toilets when she was held within a police kettle.
 The district court found that she had been handled inhumanely and that the police had acted unlawfully.